As the body ages, the way medication affects the body also changes.

 Tips to Take Medication Safely

 • Use a pillbox or medication organizer.
-Be sure to keep the original containers to access dosing and refill information.
-Many local pharmacies offer free delivery and/or free pre-packaging or pre-filling of medication boxes at no cost.
-Consult with your pharmacist to see if this option is available to you.
+Be sure to keep the original containers for dosing and refill information.
+Many pharmacies offer free delivery and/or free pre-filling of medication boxes at no cost.
+Talk to your pharmacist to see if this option is available to you.

-• Set an alarm, reminder, or use an online service or smartphone app to keep track of when to take your medicine.
+• Set an alarm, reminder, or use an online service or mobile app to keep track of when to take your medicine.

-• Bring a family member or loved one with you to the doctor’s office or pharmacist to ensure you are receiving the correct medication.
+• Bring a family member or loved one with you to the doctor’s office or pharmacist to make sure you are getting the correct medication.

-• Ask your doctor or pharmacist about any potential allergic reactions.
+• Ask your doctor or pharmacist about any potential allergic reactions you could have to the medication.

-• Of course, make sure your doctor or pharmacist carefully explains to you why you need a specific prescription.
+• Make sure your doctor or pharmacist carefully explains to you why you need a specific prescription.